PROTECT WHAT MATTERS MOST SCHEDULE A CONSULTATION

 5. Delays in the Probate Process

 Probate can take time, particularly if there are complicated debts, tax issues, or challenges to the will.
 An executor may be working through these issues and simply not providing updates.
+That doesn't necessarily mean the executor has done anything wrong.
 However, they still have a duty to keep beneficiaries informed about the status of the estate.

 1. Attempt Direct Communication

 Before escalating the situation, attempt to reach out to the executor through various channels.
 Consider sending a polite, formal letter or email, clearly stating your concerns and requesting information about the estate.
+Make sure to key a copy of this.
 You may also try to call the executor directly if you haven’t done so already.

 In your communication, make sure to: